 End-use energy - quadrillion BTUs

-- The energy mix to meet rising demand - while also addressing environmental impacts, including the risks of climate change - will vary by sector
+- The energy mix will vary by sector to meet rising demand while addressing environmental impacts.

-- Oil remains essential for transportation, where growing commercial transportation still relies on liquid fuels to meet more than 90 percent of demand
+- Oil remains essential for transportation, as growing commercial transportation still relies on liquid fuels to meet more than 80% of demand.

-- Electricity demand rises in all end-use sectors while the mix of fuel supply for electricity generation is shifting to lower-carbon sources
+- Electricity demand rises in all end-use sectors while the mix of fuel supply for electricity generation is shifting to lower-emission sources.

 New investments in oil production - and in technologies to improve recoverability, enhance efficiency and reduce cost - are needed to offset natural production decline and meet rising demand.
-Much of the growth in liquids production is expected to be from sources of supply that have been unlocked by technology advances in the past two decades: North American tight oil and the natural gas liquids associated with unconventional oil and gas production, deepwater projects offshore Brazil and Guyana, and Canadian oil sands, for example.
+Much of the growth in liquids production is expected to be from sources of supply that have been unlocked by technology advances in the past two decades: North American tight oil and the natural gas liquids associated with unconventional oil and gas production, and deepwater projects offshore Brazil and Guyana, for example.

 Continued investment in conventional crude and condensate is required too as the Middle East and Russia/Caspian remain significant oil producing regions helping meet the needs of consumers worldwide.